lwojcik/blizzapi/CONTRIBUTING.md

 ## Technical information

-This section intends to explain how the project works from the developer point of view.
+This section intends to explain how the project works from the developer's point of view.
 If you have any questions that weren't answered here, feel free to [submit an issue on GitHub](https://github.com/lukemnet/blizzapi/issues).

 ### Development